Forest-Protocols/safe-scan-provider/docs/how-to-sync-repository.md

 ## Why Do I Need to Do This?

 Over time, the base repositories may receive new features, bug fixes, and other improvements.
-Keeping your forked repository updated ensures that you can take advantage of these updates and compatible with the rest of the Network.
+Keeping your forked repository updated ensures that you can take advantage of these updates and stay compatible with the rest of the Network.

 ## Tutorial